msaddler/pitchnet/README.md

 ```
 Model checkpoints for all other models (e.g., networks trained with altered cochlear models or sound statistics) referenced in the manuscript are available upon request to the authors.

-All datasets used to train and evaluate models are also available upon request to the authors.
-Datasets can be made available as sound waveforms and/or as simulated auditory nerve representations (most of our models operate on simulated auditory nerve input):
+Simulated auditory nerve representations of all datasets used to train and evaluate models are available upon request to the authors.
+Sound waveform datasets (which can be converted into auditory nerve representations using the released code) are available for [download](https://drive.google.com/drive/folders/1OhSzszxCnBfQ6cuJIaKuv5A_uoqks-H8?usp=sharing):
+* Pitchnet natural sounds training dataset
+    - Stimuli 0000000-1680000 are used for training
+    - Sitmuli 1680000-2100000 are held-out for validation
+* Datasets for psychophysical experiments A-E
 ```
 Main training + validation dataset (speech + instrument clips embedded in real-world background noise):
 |__ Sound waveforms only: 120G